Mulc1b3R/genesis/README.md

-The genesis engine is the easyest and fastest project initiation engine on Earth - no need to spend hours reading the 'docs'.
+The genesis engine is the easiest and fastest project initiation engine on Earth - no need to spend hours reading the 'docs'.

 Initailize in less that 60 seconds and start coding....